12 Construction Safety Topics for Your Toolbox Talks

-There is no shortage of construction safety topics in construction, but sometimes construction workers simply aren’t interested in covering safety issues beyond what they have always known.
-If you want to keep your workers and job sites safe, you have to undertake the job of regular safety meetings.
+There is no shortage of construction safety topics, but sometimes workers simply aren’t interested in covering safety issues beyond what they have always known.
+If you want to keep your workers and job sites safe, you have to conduct regular safety meetings.

-But how can you keep these meetings interesting and your construction workers receptive to regular safety meetings?
-Coming up with relevant topics for your toolbox talks - and keeping your meetings regular and required - will help prevent accidents and injuries, and keep your workers safe.
+But how can you keep these meetings interesting and the workers receptive to regular safety meetings?
+Coming up with relevant topics for your toolbox talks and keeping your meetings regular and required will help prevent accidents and injuries and keep your workers safe.

 Some toolbox talks will conclude with a review or quiz, but that’s not always necessary.
 Safety meetings are key to helping your crews identify safety hazards, prevent injuries and deaths, and improve communication about the importance of construction safety.

-Other terms used to describe these meetings that are exclusive to the construction industry include:
+Other terms used to describe these meetings include:

 • Safety brief